Lady in White

-Lady in White is a 1988 American independent supernatural mystery film directed, produced, written and scored by Frank LaLoggia, and starring Lukas Haas, Len Cariou, Alex Rocco and Katherine Helmond.
-The plot follows a schoolboy in 1962 upstate New York who becomes embroiled in the mystery surrounding a series of child murders after he witnesses the ghost of a young girl who was murdered in his school's coat closet.
+Lady in White is a 1988 American supernatural horror mystery film directed, produced, written and scored by Frank LaLoggia, and starring Lukas Haas, Len Cariou, Alex Rocco, and Katherine Helmond.
+Set in 1962 upstate New York, it follows a schoolboy (Haas) who, after witnessing the ghost of a young girl, becomes embroiled in a mystery surrounding a series of brutal child murders.

-Much of filming took place in Lyons, New York, which took advantage of the appropriate local lore and scenery.
+LaLoggia's second feature film after Fear No Evil (1981), Lady in White was independently funded by him through a penny stock company he formed with his cousin, Charles LaLoggia.
+Principal photography occurred in Lyons, New York in the fall of 1986.
 The story is based on a version of The Lady in White legend, concerning a woman who supposedly searches for her daughter in Durand-Eastman Park in Rochester, New York, from where the director hails.

 Despite positive reviews from critics, the film was a box office bomb.
 It later earned status as a cult film.

 Plot

 On Halloween 1962, nine-year-old Frankie Scarlatti is locked inside his classroom coatroom by schoolmates Donald and Louie at the end of the day.
 Trapped well after dark, he witnesses the apparition of a young girl being murdered in the coatroom, though her assailant is invisible.
 Moments later, a man enters the coatroom and attempts to open a vent grate on the floor, but notices Frankie.
 He strangles him to unconsciousness.
 In a near-death vision, Frankie again sees the girl, who asks for his help to find her mother.
 Frankie is revived by his father, Angelo, and rushed to the hospital.
 Frankie was unable to see his attacker's face.
 The school janitor, Harold "Willy" Williams, found drunk in his office, is arrested as he was on school grounds at the time of the assault.

 As Frankie recovers at home, his brother, Geno, shows him a newspaper article about the attack.
 He learns it is linked to eleven killings, all apparently by a serial killer targeting children.
 The ghostly girl is Melissa Ann Montgomery, and she continues to appear to Frankie.
 They form a tenuous friendship.
 Striving to help Melissa, Frankie returns to the coatroom and removes the cover of the net to discover several dust-laden objects, including toys, a hair clip, and a high school class ring.
 Later, he overhears the chief of police telling Angelo that the case against the janitor is crumbling and that the coatroom is also the scene of Melissa's murder.
 After considering this new information, Frankie confides in Phil, a family friend, that the class ring likely belongs to the killer and that he thinks the killer returned to the coatroom to retrieve it as the school's heating system was being replaced.
 Unbeknownst to Frankie, the ring, which had accidentally fallen out of his pocket earlier, was found by Geno and hidden away again.